 During these times, one option is to get creative and find an easier route for interpretation to find its way to us.
 One way that I’ve found useful is to ask my inner child to draw me a picture on the sand, as we often meet on the beach.
 This method of communication gives more variability to the inner child as pictures can be as cryptic as necessary at least to begin a dialogue into a difficult subject.

 Recently reading Alchemical Active Imagination by Marie-Louise Von Franz, She mentions that the more cryptic a given symbol of the subconscious, the more long term or significant the underlying meaning or metaphor holds for us.
 A message that is quickly received and interpreted may be valuable for the short term, but there are some symbols that are with us for life and will be relevant consistently along our journey.

 The Life of Pi

 This can be elaborated to painted pictures and other forms of artistic expression, or to simply ask for a story.
 In The Life of Pi, Pi tells of his great and treacherous escapade from his survival on a small boat in the form of animal archetypes.
-Here he is avoiding the immediate pain of relaying of his own violent and inexplicable actions.
+Here he is avoiding the immediate pain of reiterating his own violent and inexplicable actions.
 He instead describes Richard Parker, the wild tiger character which arose within him and tormented him during his ordeal at sea, in the limited confines of a small craft.

 We’ve had several reports of those asking their inner children for dreams.
 Again, this platform of communication is open to the terms of our inner child who can divert us from an uncomfortable direct truth and lead us along with clues which allow us to slowly integrate a deep trauma, which may have otherwise been buried forever.